 Component binding: This refers to visual force components

-A blob variable collects binary data.
+Ans: A blob variable collects binary data.
 It is stored as a single object.
-Blobs can be used as web service arguments which are sent as attachments or stored in a document.
+Blobs can be used as web service arguments that are sent as attachments or stored in a document.

 REST API: This API is useful when a response needs to be sent from client to server and back to the client.
 The REST API uses HTTP methods to create dynamic interfaces and integrate with force.com

 Bulk API: The BULK API is based on the REST API.
 This API helps to load and delete large sets of data asynchronously.